 The stories we ultimately shared have a simplicity and an authenticity that really speak to people.
 I knew the stories were heartbreakingly beautiful, but I was still surprised that my first film, a documentary with so few bells and whistles, would get so much praise and recognition.
 Maybe the film reminds people of their own experiences of the forest.
 Or maybe it shows people a way that others connect to nature that they’d never imagined before.

 Why did I think it was important to make this documentary?

 Because we often think about how forests clean our air and water, are homes for biodiversity, protect us from storms and flooding, and store carbon, which protects us from climate change.
 All that is true and vital.
 But sometimes we lose those human stories when we reduce forests to acres, habitat, and ecosystem services.
 We forget that the history and lives of people and forests have always been entwined.
 We forget that forests can be places where people honor their ancestors, commune with their creator, and find medicine, acceptance, and healing.

 So what’s next for Stories Happen in Forests?

-Festivals are still screening the documentary, but on September 26th, Stories Happen in Forests will have its very first in-person premiere at Dogwood Alliance’s 25th Anniversary event in Asheville, NC.
+Festivals are still screening the documentary, but this fall Stories Happen in Forests will have its virtual premiere at Dogwood Alliance’s 25th Anniversary event.
 Stay tuned for more details on that event!